top of page

 Using Canva can make your packet visually impactful and easy to read.
 Search for “school newsletter” to find some great templates that are two pages that you can adapt.

-Make sure your 2 pages include:
+Make sure your 2 pages include the following:

 • a welcome note from your President,